Lidiasaes/Citeasyon/README.md

 This is a very versatile project.
 You can modify the prompts, change the llm you want to use or add more columns (example: topic detection).

+Citeasyon © 2024 by Lidiasaes is licensed under Creative Commons Attribution-ShareAlike 4.0 International